brightcove/hot-shots/README.md

 You should only need to do one thing: change node-statsd to hot-shots in all requires.

-You may also want to use the Datadog events support in here instead of other libraries.
-You can also check the detailed [change log](https://github.com/brightcove/hot-shots/blob/master/CHANGES.md) for what has changed since the last release of node-statsd.
+You can check the detailed [change log](https://github.com/brightcove/hot-shots/blob/master/CHANGES.md) for what has changed since the last release of node-statsd.

 ## Usage